 Memu Play and Bluestacks 4 are some of the best free emulators for playing android games on laptops.
-Each emulator comes with a long list of features, including full-fledged key mapping tools for setting game controls, personalized graphics settings, and a working file manager.
+Both emulators come with a long list of features, including full-fledged key mapping tools for setting game controls, personalized graphics settings, and a working file manager.

 Both Memu and Bluestacks have their own file managers, but you can install yours through the Play Store.